Java Concurrent

 - switching between threads of different processes (that is, switching to a thread that belongs to a different process from the one last running on that CPU) will carry a higher cost, since the address-to-memory mappings must be changed, and the contents of the cache almost certainly will be irrelevant to the next process.

 - Context switches appear to typically have a cost somewhere between 1 and 10 microseconds (i.e. between a thousandth and a hundredth of a millisecond) between the fastest and slowest cases (same-process threads with little memory contention vs different processes).
-So the following are acceptable:
+So the following are acceptable: 1 nanoseconds is billionth of one second, 1 microsecond is millionth of one second, 1 millisecond is thousandth of one second

 What causes too many slow context switches in Java?